Whether you already have a degree or not, we offer a teacher training route to suit you.

 If you would like to become a Secondary Teacher, you will need to complete a degree in a relevant subject first.
 Once you have completed your degree, you can then apply to study a one year PGCE Secondary course to qualify as a teacher.

-If you already have a degree, you can complete a one-year PGCE course, which will lead to qualified teacher status.
-You can study for a PGCE Primary or Secondary or PGCE FE.
+If you already have a degree, you can complete a one-year PGCE course, which will lead to qualified teacher status (QTS).
+You can study for a Primary PGCE or Secondary PGCE.

 Sasha shares her experiences of a PGCE at Worcester